mr-doc/mr-doc/packages/mr-doc-compiler/README.md

 ### Purpose

-Takes the parsed comments and returns viewable output.
+Takes the parsed comments and returns a viewable output.

 ### Compiler